Blazemeter/blazemeter-gem/README.md

      blazemeter test:update

--this will prompt you to enter test id, max users (or max users per load engine if -en is set), location, jmeter version, ramp up, iterations, duration and number of engines for the test
+-this will prompt you to enter test id, max users (or max users per load engine if -en is set), location, jmeter version, ramp up, iterations, duration and number of engines for the test.
--you can also prefil those values
+(you can also prepopulate those values)

      blazemeter test:update -id 123 -u 500 -l us-east-1 -j 2.9 -r 300 -i 100 -d 100 -en 2